ktorio/ktor-documentation/topics/client-bearer-auth.md

 ### (5)  -> Request with valid token {id="step5"}

-Now we have valid tokens, so we can make a request to the protected Google API and get information about a user.
-First, we need to adjust the client [configuration](#step3):
+Now that valid tokens are available, the client can make a request to the protected Google API and retrieve user information.

+Before doing that, you need to adjust the client [configuration](#step3):

 ```kotlin
 ```